kmccrea11/Practice-Repo-FA2022/flpoly_student.md

 I am _passionate about_:

-- Thing 1
+- Computers

-- Thing 2
+- Video games

 - Thing 3 as shown in this website <https://www.floridapoly.edu>